-But when your child has been ill for nearly a month, has had tests that have thankfully all come back ok, but is still not well what do you do?
+When your child has been ill for nearly a month.
+She has had tests that have thankfully all come back ok.
+Is still not well what do you do?

-She has hardly been in school as she is just not fit enough for it, she is tired, lethargic, has pains in her head, school are being supportive and working with me, and for that I am so grateful as it does make my life a bit easier.
+This has meant she has hardly been in school as she is just not fit enough to go.
+She is tired, lethargic, has pains in her head.
+School are being supportive and working with me, I am so grateful as it does make my life a bit easier.
 They have seen for themselves how ill she is.

-I am worried sick, I mentioned before that they thought it could be glandular fever, she had further tests this week and it came back negative.
-In a way I feel a bit sad that it is not glandular fever, because at least then we would know what we were dealing with and she would get better slowly.
+We are worried sick, I mentioned before that they thought it could be glandular fever.
+She had further tests this week which came back negative.
+In a way I feel a bit sad that it is not glandular fever, as this ould have let us know what we wree dealing with and she would get better slowly.

-At the moment we have no idea, all I get told is wait 2 weeks and bring her back, I am not waiting 2 weeks I am taking her back on Monday, someone somewhere must be able to give me an answer.
+At the moment we have no idea.
+All we get told is wait 2 weeks and bring her back.
+I am not waiting 2 weeks, I am taking her back on Monday.
+Someone somewhere must be able to give me an answer.

-I jokingly told her it is the weekend now she can be ok as no school, it made no difference to how she is feeling.
+I jokingly told her it is the weekend now she can be ok as no school.
+It made no difference to how she is feeling.
 We have offered to take her to her favourite place to eat, she just said she will have a drink.
-My parents got tickets to take her to see Shrek the Musical tomorrow, she has been looking forward to this and it is part of her christmas present, she cried as she feels so ill, I have talked her into going saying she will be sitting down and it might perk her up a little bit, and will be nice to get out etc, I am going as well now, and my Dad is not going, he is going to drop us outside the theatre and pick us up after.
+My parents got tickets to take her to see Shrek the Musical tomorrow. he has been looking forward to this,it is also part of her christmas present.
+She cried as she feels so ill.
+I have talked her into going saying she will be sitting down and it might perk her up a little bit.
+Also it will be nice to get out, My Dad is not going now and I am going in his place, as C wanted me there with her.
+Also means my Dad can drop us and pick us up right outside the theatre.